dojo/framework/docs/en/creating-widgets/supplemental.md

 ## Basic: self-encapsulated widget state

 Widgets can maintain their own internal state in a variety of ways.
-Function-based widgets can use the [`cache`](/learn/middleware/available-middleware#cache) or [`icache`](/learn/middleware/available-middleware#icache) middleware to store widget-local state, and class-based widgets can use internal class fields.
+Function-based widgets can use the [`icache`](/learn/middleware/available-middleware#icache) middleware to store widget-local state, and class-based widgets can use internal class fields.

 Internal state data may directly affect the widget's render output, or may be passed as properties to any child widgets where they in turn directly affect the children's render output.
 Widgets may also allow their internal state to be changed, for example in response to a user interaction event.